 But, the simple and powerful truth is that nature’s value goes way beyond GDP.
 Life begins with her.
 And, as the Pope has so powerfully communicated, it will end without her.

-Peter Seligmann is the chairman and CEO of Conservation International.
+Peter Seligmann is the chairman and former CEO of Conservation International.

 Cover image: Pope Francis during a 2014 visit to the European Parliament in Strasbourg, France. (© European Union 2014 – European Parliament)